 Intro to the History of Yoga: Philosophy, Practice, Transformation

-Dr. Sean Feit Oakes
+An 8-week course with Dr. Sean Feit Oakes

-Intro to the History of Yoga is a deep dive into the ocean of ideas, practices, and culture that evolved into modern yoga.
-We look at over 2500 years of Indian cultural and spiritual innovation, including profound philosophical inquiry into the nature of existence and experience, and the disciplines of meditation, mantra, ritual, and breath that are the heart of yoga as a spiritual practice.
+The course will take you on a journey through over 2500 years of South Asian cultural and spiritual innovation, including profound philosophical inquiry into the nature of the human experience, and the disciplines of meditation, mantra, ritual, and breath that are the heart of Yoga as a spiritual path.

 The course explores Yoga from two perspectives: history & practice.

 - Through the lens of history, ideas are explored by looking at the cultural conditions that surrounded them, the dynamic social and political contexts in which Yoga developed.

 - Through the lens of practice, we engage with the teachings of yoga as spiritual practitioners, concerned with the result of dedicated practice in our lives and relationships now.

 The creation of this course was born out of Dr. Oakes’ passion for supporting and strengthening modern Yoga education and his extensive research of the material to create a robust and thorough curriculum for Yoga teacher training programs.
 After years of presenting this course in both 200 and 500 hour YTT programs, Dr. Oakes is making this course widely available so that more practitioners can have access to, and benefit from engaging with, this material.

 A deeper relationship with your practice awaits.
 One with a stronger understanding and reverence for the culture from which these transformative practices arose.

 This course lays the foundation for a lifetime of study and growth.

 Meet your guide, Dr. Sean Feit Oakes